-Energy: 4 of 5 Sub-Industries Reporting Year-Over-Year Decline
+Energy: 3 of 5 Sub-Industries Reporting Year-Over-Year Decline

-The Energy sector is reporting the largest (year-over-year) revenue decline of all eleven sectors at -9.4%.
-At the sub-industry level, four of the five sub-industries in the sector are reporting a year-over-year decrease in revenues: Integrated Oil & Gas (-12%), Oil & Gas Exploration & Production (-10%), Oil & Gas Refining & Marketing (-9%), and Oil & Gas Storage & Transportation (-3%).
-On the other hand, the Oil & Gas Equipment & Services (11%) sub-industry is the only sub-industry reporting (year-over-year) revenue growth in the sector.
+The Energy sector is reporting the largest (year-over-year) revenue decline of all eleven sectors at -9.2%.
+At the sub-industry level, three of the five sub-industries in the sector are reporting a year-over-year decrease in revenues: Integrated Oil & Gas (-12%), Oil & Gas Exploration & Production (-10%), and Oil & Gas Refining & Marketing (-9%).
+On the other hand, two sub-industries are reporting (year-over-year) revenue growth: Oil & Gas Equipment & Services (11%) and Oil & Gas Storage & Transportation (less than 1%).